LIS

 3VAC5-10-410.
 Applicability.

-The board and its hearing officers may conduct hearings by telephone only when the applicant/licensee expressly waives the in-person hearing.
-The board will determine whether or not certain hearings might practically be conducted by telephone.
-The provisions of Part I (3VAC5-10-10 et seq.) shall apply only to Part IV (3VAC5-10-410 et seq.) where applicable.
+The Virginia Alcoholic Beverage Control Authority (authority) and its administrative law judges may conduct hearings by telephone only when the applicant or licensee expressly waives the in-person hearing.
+The authority will determine whether or not certain hearings might practically be conducted by telephone.
+The provisions of Part I (3VAC5-10-10 through 3VAC5-10-230) of this chapter shall apply only to Part IV (3VAC5-10-410 through 3VAC5-10-470) of this chapter where applicable.

 Statutory Authority